 Growing up with my cleft lip and palate, I always said I just wanted to be 'normal'.
-My cleft didn't make me feel 'unique', 'special' or an 'individual', it made feel isolated, alone, weird and 'ab'normal.
+My cleft didn't make me feel 'unique' or 'special', it made me feel isolated, alone, weird and 'ab'normal.

 The issue is, no one can really define 'normal'.
 We're all a little different, a little bit odd and we can all be a bit weird.
 So it's normal to be different.
 Plus it's normal to want to be 'normal' - to blend in, to be like others in the hope we'll be liked and accepted.

-When you see you're the only one with a particular difference - like a cleft - we can feel like we're not like everyone else: they don't have to deal with this, their nose, lips, mouth, teeth aren't medically different.
-They don't have to go to the hospital or have a million orthodontist appointments - I'm the one who does, I'm the one that's different, I'm the one that's 'not normal', I won't be accepted.
+When you see you're the only one with a particular difference - like a cleft - we can feel like we're not like everyone else.
+They don't have to deal with this, their nose, lips, mouth, teeth aren't medically different.
+They don't have to go to the hospital or have a million orthodontist appointments.
+I'm the one who does, I'm the one that's different, I'm the one that's 'not normal', I won't be accepted.

-I firmly believe our differences are something to be celebrated and this is where you can be empowered by recognising you're not normal - you're awesome.
-I recently found an old lower school book which had a worksheet where you had to write about yourself.
-One of the questions was along the lines of ‘What do I like about myself?’.
+I recently found an old worksheet from my lower school days where you had to write about yourself.
+One of the questions was something like ‘What do I like about myself?’.
 I had written that I liked my nose because it was ‘special’.
-Sadly, this uplifting attitude deteriorated as I grew up and was faced with the self-conscious anxiety of teenagehood.
+Sadly, this uplifting attitude deteriorated as I grew up and faced the self-conscious anxiety of teenagehood.
 This wasn't helped by society's limited representations of 'normal'.
 It took a long time (and treatment) for me to feel comfortable and accept my differences.

 Seeing my eight-year-old answer reminded me how we should feel.
 We're born unique, we're born ‘special’ and we shouldn't let the lack of representation in our lives make us feel any different.
 Realistically we're all different (we're all special), no one is 'normal'.
 This idea can just be used to make us feel inadequate and wrong when in fact 'normal' doesn't exist.